 - Write functional tests leveraging Selenium and BrowserStack and integrate them with GitLab CI pipelines.

-- Package your work using Docker images corresponding to the serverless runtime contract.
+- Package your work using Docker images corresponding to the serverless runtime contract: https://github.com/knative/serving/blob/master/docs/runtime-contract.md

-- Work with other Senior Engineers with other areas of expertise in continuously improving the University of Cambridge's Information Services services, processes, and technology.
+- Work collaboratively with other engineers within the team to continuously improve the University of Cambridge's Information Services products, processes, and technology.

 - Has experience working alongside developers in a multidisciplinary team